ppy/osu-wiki/wiki/osu!_tournament_client/en.md

 ## Managing Tournaments

-Tournament configurations for [osu!(lazer)](/wiki/Client/Release_stream/Lazer) are stored in `%APPDATA%/osu/tournaments`.
+Tournament configurations for [osu!(lazer)](/wiki/Client/Release_stream/Lazer) are stored in `%APPDATA%\osu\tournaments`.
 On first start up of the client a directory called `default` is made inside this folder.
 A user can maintain multiple tournament configurations and switch between them as needed to get the appropriate customisations applied.

 To create a new tournament configuration, create a new directory in the `tournaments` directory with the name of your tournament.